Facebook Pixel Can You Use a 529 Plan to Pay for Room and Board or Off-Campus Rent?

 • Enrolled at least half-time

-• Enrolled at an eligible institution, that is, a college or university that is eligible for Title IV federal student aid, and the expenses must be incurred during this period of enrollment
+• Enrolled at an eligible educational institution, a college or university eligible for Title IV federal student aid, and the eligible expenses must be incurred during this enrollment period.

 A parent cannot use a 529 plan distribution to pay the mortgage on a house or condo in which the student lives, but parents may be able to charge the student rent on this home.